natechuchu/housing-price-predictor/README.md

 - XGBoost

 ### 🔧 Tuning
-Used `GridSearchCV` and cross-validation (RMSE as scoring metric) to tune hyperparameters.
+Used `GridSearchCV` and cross-validation to tune hyperparameters.

 ---